What to see in The Amazon

 As a reaction to deforestation and climate change, the Amazon's tourist industry has started moving toward ecotourism, which benefits the local people while providing an unforgettable experience for visitors.
 The impact on the environment is always important to consider when travelling to undeveloped areas, and asking for sustainable options like non-motorised boats and trained nature guides can make a big difference.

 Because the Amazon is so large, there are many different areas that are each fascinating and worthwhile in their own way.
 Manaus is the largest city in the Amazon, with around two million inhabitants.
-It is a great place to start in the Amazon, as you can find plenty of boat and land trips into the jungle from there.
-It has a variety of parks, beaches, a zoo, and the Amazonas Opera House.
-It will be a host city for the 2014 World Cup.
-There are a number of lodges within range of Manaus that cater for tourists, varying in quality.
+It is a great place to start in the Amazon, as you can find plenty of boat and land trips into the jungle.
+Manaus has a variety of parks, beaches, a zoo, and the Amazonas Opera House for sightseers.
+There are a number of lodges within range of Manaus that cater for tourists.

 Belem is much smaller, with beautiful colonial architecture dominating the sights.
 Belem has a number of interesting natural indentations and islands on its coast, and several bustling markets, including the Ver-o-Peso, and the Iron Market, both near the waterfront.